 But His answer was: “My grace is all you need, for my power is greatest when you are weak.”
 I am most happy, then, to be proud of my weaknesses, in order to feel the protection of Christ’s power over me.2 Corinthians 12:9

-Your life and your unique experiences aren’t a mistake.
-The path you’ve traveled has specifically equipped you for your purpose.
+The road you’ve traveled has specifically equipped you for your purpose.

 I was reading “Our Daily Bread” and read something that deeply made an impression on me.
 I pray it speaks to you too.

 When we don’t feel we have anything to offer, God takes our “not enough” and makes it “more than enough.”

 Jesus says to us, “Place who you are and what you have in My hands.
 Your broken life.
 Your story.
 Your frailty and your failure, your pain and your suffering.
 Put it in My hands.
 You’ll be surprised what I can do with it.”
 Jesus knows that out of our emptiness, He can bring fullness.
 Out of our weakness, He can reveal His strength.Broken To Be Shared

 There’s more than enough fake “perfection” in our world today.
 What we we need is authentic YOU – the real you – in your imperfection – sharing what you’ve learned and are still learning.

 Encouragement is in short supply.
 Good news has to be hunted for, while fear and panic abound.

 Our gifts, talents, stories and skills are the Master’s puzzle.
 Oh how beautiful we are when we allow Him to shape us into who we are called to be.